Learn how to stop eating so much by learning holistic strategies (instead of relying on diets and appetite suppressants)

 The idea is simple when you are sitting down and reading this blog article.
 It seems so easy, doesn’t it?
 Just notice when you are triggered and check in with how you feel.
 Simple, right?
 But of course, once you actually try to bring awareness to your automatic eating habits (perhaps via journaling)d, you quickly realize that stopping yourself before you eat is more difficult than you may have thought!

-One of the main challenges behind this difficulty is simply forgetting.
+One of the main challenges behind this difficulty is simply forgetting (and your food thoughts!).
 You have the best intentions, but just like skipping a meal, you end up forgetting to pause before a meal.

 How do you remember to do what you’re supposed to do?

 One powerful way to increase your memory is to simply write out your goals.
 While much can be said about writing out your goals, the idea is pretty simple.